UKHackspaceFoundation/website/README.md

 Once you've updated dependencies, you'll need to rebuild the Docker image by re-running `docker compose up --build` (you don't need to run `docker compose down`).

+## Installing & Running without docker

+To install dependencies locally, use:

+    $ make nd_deps

+To run the website on port 8000:

+    $ make nd_run

 # Deployment

 See [docs/deployment.md](docs/deployment.md) for deployment info.